2021 Dividend Income Results

-In addition, we own 5 dividend paying ETFs which include – VTI, VTC, VYM, USRT, and PFF.
+In addition, we own 2 dividend paying ETFs which include – VTI and VNQ.

-All of the stocks and ETFs that we report on are included in two different taxable brokerage accounts – Fidelity and M1 Finance.
+All of the stocks and ETFs that we report on are included in a joint taxable brokerage account at Fidelity.

-Note – in the past we used a couple different brokerage accounts (including Robinhood), but consolidated them into our two favorite.
+Note – in the past we used a couple different brokerage accounts (including Robinhood & M1 Finance), but consolidated them into our favorite.
 I know that Robinhood has become very popular over the past couple of years (and I had promoted them).
-However, there are several reasons we closed our Robinhood account last winter (2020).
+However, there are several reasons we closed our Robinhood account back in 2020.

-We closed out of a few stocks and mutual funds in our dividend income portfolio last year.
-The most notable was Exxon Mobil (XOM).
+We did close out of a few stocks and ETF’s in our dividend income portfolio last year.
+The most notables were AT&T (T) and CVS Health (CVS).

-Finally, all of the income stocks that we own in our portfolio raised their dividends in 2020 except the following companies –
+All of the income stocks that we own in our portfolio raised their dividends in 2021 except the following companies –

 - Caterpillar (CAT)